Matrix product states and the decay of quantum conditional mutual information: Main Theorem and its proof

-\textbf{Remark}:\ The inequality (\ref{eqn:qcmi_leq_11norm}) is an upper bound on QCMI quadratic in $\|\Delta\rho_{ABC}\|_1$, in contrast to the upper bound linear in $\|\Delta\rho_{ABC}\|_1$ that we used in \cite{qcmi-decay}.
-In Subsection \ref{subsec:tr_dist_estimate} we will see that this improved bound is responsible for changing the rate of exponential decay of the QCMI bounding function by a factor of $2$, compared to that in Theorem II.1 in \cite{qcmi-decay}.
+\textbf{Remark}:\ The inequality (\ref{eqn:qcmi_leq_11norm}) is an upper bound on QCMI quadratic in $\|\Delta\rho_{ABC}\|_1$, in contrast to the upper bound linear in $\|\Delta\rho_{ABC}\|_1$ that we used in Ref. \onlinecite{qcmi-decay}.
+In Subsection \ref{subsec:tr_dist_estimate} we will see that this improved bound is responsible for changing the rate of exponential decay of the QCMI bounding function by a factor of $2$, compared to that in Theorem II.1 in Ref. \onlinecite{qcmi-decay}.